 If you purchased a car within the past four years and financed it through the credit union recommended by the dealership, you may have overpaid in interest.
-It’s believed that car dealerships may be illegally marking up credit unions’ actual interest rates without telling their customers.
+Attorneys are investigating whether car dealerships may be illegally marking up credit unions’ actual interest rates without telling their customers.

 Attorneys have reason to suspect that a manufacturing defect may be causing the cars’ heating and cooling systems not to work properly, resulting in costly repair bills that should – but aren’t being – covered under drivers’ warranties.

 ClassAction.org wants to hear from anyone whose panoramic sunroof spontaneously exploded or shattered for no reason.
-We have reason to believe that exploding sunroofs are an industry-wide problem and want to help consumers take action.
+It's possible that exploding sunroofs are an industry-wide problem and consumers may now be able to take action.

 A number of Ford F-150 drivers have reported hearing a loud “clunking” noise when starting their trucks.
 Others have described the automatic transmission in their vehicles as “slipping,” “jerky” or “rough.”